brandonlawrence/vulnfilter/README.md

 All processing is performed locally with no cloud connectivity, no APIs, and no data upload.

+> **Note:** This project is not affiliated with Tenable or Nessus.

 ---

 ## Features

 - GUI-based workflow (no CLI required for normal use)
-- Include-only or drop-based filtering modes
+- Include-only and drop-based filtering modes
 - Filter by:
   - CVE
   - Plugin ID